Master of Arts (M.A.) Major in Mass Communication (Professional Project Option)

 • GRE not required

-• resume/CV including information about educational background, work experience, and extracurricular activities
+• resume/CV including information on educational background, work experience, and extracurricular activities

 • statement of purpose including a professional narrative discussing how the skills learned in the curriculum featured in the M.A. program will be applied in current or future careers.
 The statement should be no longer than 500 words in length.